willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 As discussed grid search is intractable for all but the simplest of optimization problems.
 While random search appears to work quite well in practice, it can take a large number of samples to be reasonably confident that a solution close to the optimal has been found.
 It is also difficult to gain confidence that one is close to the optimal solution as there is never a visible convergence in the random search algorithm.
 It is worth noting however that random sampling is still used in some manner in all of the more sophisticated optimisation algorithms we will discuss in this post.

-### Simulated Annealing
+### Evolutionary

 Talk a little about simulated annealing.

-In this case one should an optimiser such as CMA-ES which stands for Covariance Matrix Adaptation Evolution Strategy.
+Various types of Evolutionary Strategies exist such as CMA-ES which stands for Covariance Matrix Adaptation Evolution Strategy.
 Evolution strategies (ES) are stochastic, derivative-free methods for numerical optimization of non-linear or non-convex continuous optimization problems [6].
 CMA-ES is an optimisation approach which can be used independently of Gaussian Processes or another optimisation method.
+It can dynamically adapt its search resolution per hyperparameter, allowing for efficient searches on different scales.
 However, when used independently, it is recommended that preferably, no less than 100 times the dimension of the function evaluations be performed to get satisfactory results.
+If we have tens or hundreds of hyper-parameters, this can be problematic.

 ### Sequential Model-Based Optimization

 Sequential Model-Based Global Optimization (SMBO) [4] algorithms use previous observations of the loss function (f), to determine the next (optimal) point to sample f for.
-Both Bayesian optimization and Tree of Parzen Estimators fall into this category.
+Both Bayesian optimization and Tree of Parzen Estimator fall into this category.

 The advantages of SMBO are that it [9]: